 2013 AGOA Forum:

-On June 30 – July 1, 2013, the United States will partner with Ethiopia to host the 2013 U.S.-Sub-Saharan Africa Trade and Economic Cooperation Forum.
+On August 9 – 13, 2013, the United States partnered with Ethiopia to host the 2013 U.S.-Sub-Saharan Africa Trade and Economic Cooperation Forum in Addis Ababa.
 The theme of this year’s Forum is “Sustainable Transformation through Trade and Technology.”
 The event will bring together senior officials from the United States and AGOA-eligible African countries to discuss a range of trade and investment-related issues.
 More information on the upcoming Forum will be available soon.

 2012 AGOA Forum: "U.S.-Sub-Saharan Africa Trade and Economic Cooperation"